A misdemeanor criminal offense is a crime that may be punishable up to 6 months in jail.

-If you are convicted of a misdemeanor criminal offense you ability to find employment may be impacted severely.
+If you are convicted of a misdemeanor criminal offense your ability to find employment may be impacted severely.

-Most employers ask potential job applicants if the have been convicted of any offense.
+Most employers ask potential job applicants if they have been convicted of any offense.
 An applicant who answers truthfully would have to affirmatively disclose that conviction.